John Prine: Chicago folk scene

 In 1971, Prine was playing regularly at the Earl of Old Town.
 Steve Goodman, who was performing with Kris Kristofferson at another Chicago club, persuaded Kristofferson to go see Prine late one night.
 Kristofferson later recalled, "By the end of the first line we knew we were hearing something else.
-It must’ve been like stumbling onto Dylan when he first busted onto the Village scene."
+Twenty-four years old and writes like he's two-hundred and twenty.
+It must've been like stumbling onto Dylan when he first busted onto the Village scene."

-Recording career

 1970s

-Prine's self-titled debut album was released in 1971.
+Prine's eponymous debut album was released in 1971.
 Kristofferson (who once remarked that Prine wrote songs so good that "we'll have to break his thumbs") invited Prine and Goodman to open for him at The Bitter End in New York City.
 In the audience was Jerry Wexler, who signed Prine to Atlantic Records the next day.
-The album included Prine's signature songs "Illegal Smile" and "Sam Stone", and songs that became folk and country standards, "Angel from Montgomery" and "Paradise."
+The album included Prine's signature songs "Illegal Smile" and "Sam Stone".
+"Sam Stone" is about the trauma of a Vietnam veteran.
+He explained in 2011: I knew there were a lot of GIs out there, who came out of the war and they weren’t quite right. … I knew there were homes where nobody was talking to each other, which became "Angel from Montgomery". … I knew there were kids who didn’t have fathers, and nobody ever acknowledged it, which became "6 O’Clock News."… I saw all that.
+I knew, and I couldn’t figure out why no one would say anything.
+"Paradise" is about the effects of surface mining on his parents' hometown of Paradise, Kentucky.
 The album also featured "Hello in There", a song about aging that was later covered by numerous artists, and "Far From Me", a lonely waltz about lost love for a waitress, which Prine later said was his favorite of all his songs.
 The album received many positive reviews, and some hailed Prine as "the next Dylan".
 Bob Dylan himself appeared unannounced at one of Prine's first New York City club appearances, anonymously backing him on harmonica.

 Prine's second album, Diamonds in the Rough (1972), was a surprise for many after the critical success of his first LP; it was an uncommercial, stripped-down affair that reflected Prine's fondness for bluegrass music and features songs reminiscent of Hank Williams.
 Highlights of the compilation include the allegorical "The Great Compromise", which includes a recitation and addresses the Vietnam War, and the ballad "Souvenirs", which Prine later recorded with Goodman.